Portal 2: Single-player

 Chell and GLaDOS return to Aperture's higher levels, where they discover Wheatley's utter incompetence has brought the Aperture facility on the verge of catastrophic failure.
 Wheatley, after discovering Chell and GLaDOS had returned, decides to keep them alive as test subjects because the "franken-turret" cubes he created were ineffective at solving tests.
 GLaDOS later reveals that her body came built-in with a euphoric response to test completion that becomes less effective over time.
 Throughout the following chambers, Wheatley becomes increasingly frustrated with its dwindling effects.

 Wheatley reveals that he has a "surprise" for Chell and GLaDOS, later tricking them into a death trap.
 He reveals that he had discovered the two robots from the Cooperative Testing Initiative, the game's cooperative campaign, making Chell no longer useful to him.
 She manages to escape from the trap right before its activation.
 The game's final levels are spent escaping from Wheatley's numerous attempts to kill them.

 In the game's boss fight and ending, Chell confronts Wheatley and attaches corrupted personality cores (Nolan North) to force another core exchange and restore GLaDOS to authority.
 However, Wheatley demolishes the button necessary to initiate the transfer.
 As the facility crumbles, Chell places a portal on the Moon; she and Wheatley begin to be pulled into the vacuum of space.
 GLaDOS, having reasserted control over the facility, rescues Chell and abandons Wheatley to outer space.
 When Chell awakens, GLaDOS claims to have learned of humanity from the remnants of Caroline, but deletes Caroline's personality.
 Deciding that Chell is not worth the trouble of killing, GLaDOS frees her from the facility.

-In a post-credits scene, Wheatley, still trapped in space along with another core, voices his regrets about betraying Chell.

-Cooperative campaign
+Co-op

-The cooperative story is chronologically set after the events of the single player campaign, but players are not required to play them in order.
-Player characters ATLAS and P-Body are bipedal robots constructed by GLaDOS.
+The cooperative story is chronologically set after the events of the single-player campaign, but players are not required to play them in order.
+Player characters Atlas and P-Body are bipedal robots constructed by GLaDOS.
 In the first four 'sets' of levels, the robots are sent on ventures into the depths of the Aperture facilities to recover and upload data disks.
-After completion of each mission, the robots self-destruct and are reassembled to complete the next.
+After completion of each mission, the robots are disassembled and are reassembled to complete the next.

 At first, GLaDOS is excited about her non-human test subjects, but later becomes dissatisfied because the two robots cannot truly die, and at one point also gets uncomfortable with their close partnership.
 At the end of the story, the robots gain entry to "the Vault", a storage facility of thousands of humans placed in stasis.
 GLaDOS thanks the robots for their acquisition of new test subjects, and promptly destroys the robots.